Viva-con-Agua/vite-plugin-runtime-config/CONTRIBUTING.md

 1. Bump version in [package.json](./package.json)
 2. Create a commit with the bumped version.
 3. Create git tag with the following command where _X.X.X_ is the new version.
+   Git will automatically open an editor in which you can write additional info regarding this tag.
+   That information will also end up as release notes on GitHub so this would be a good place to put release notes.
     ```shell
     git tag -a vX.X.X
     ```